Caching & Performance

 Full-page caching compatibility

-/cart/and/checkout/to “Never Cache” URLs - WP Super Cache — Add these paths to “Rejected URI Strings”
+- WP Super Cache — Add to “Rejected URI Strings”

 - W3 Total Cache — Add to “Never Cache” pages